Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Our techniques

 \subsection{Algebraic ideas}

 It is shown in \cite{GS99} that one can list decode the usual algebraic-geometric codes up to the Johnson bound.
-Thus, to list decode the algebraic-geometric codes beyond the Johnson bound, we have to consider some variants of usual algebraic-geometric codes.
-In this work, we present two variants of algebraic-geometric codes--folded algebraic geometric codes and usual algebraic geometric codes with evaluation points over subfields.
+On the other hand, one has not found list decoding algorithms of the usual algebraic-geometric codes beyond the Johnson bound.
+Thus, to list decode the algebraic-geometric codes beyond the Johnson bound, it is natural to consider some variants of usual algebraic-geometric codes as one does for Reed-Solomon codes \cite{GR-FRS}.
+In this work, we present two new variants of algebraic-geometric codes--folded algebraic geometric codes and usual algebraic geometric codes with evaluation points over subfields.
 We describe these in turn.